 In 1956 Harry Holt and his wife Bertha adopted 8 Korean orphans from Korea.
-Ravaged by the war between the U.S and the Soviet Union on the Korean peninsula the country was divided.
-South Korea was left with many orphans of mixed race fathered by GI soldiers.
-Shunned by the society of Koreans, these children and their mothers were abandoned and the children were put in orphanages all over the country.
-The Holts; Evangelical Christians dedicated their lives to “saving” these children and paving the way for International Adoption in America.
+Ravaged by the war and an ultimate truce, between the U.S and the USSR and China on the Korean peninsula the country was divided.
+South Korea was left with many orphans, whether from interactions with American Soldiers or the poverty and deaths from the costly war.
+The Holts, Evangelical Christians dedicated their lives to “saving” these children and paving the way for International Adoption in America.
 Their mission was monikered by a passage from the Bible "seeds from the east.”
 This also was the title of Bertha Holt’s book, recounting their journey.

 It has taken me 50 years to give light to the shadow of my adoption story.
 This current flowering moment, rooted and wrapped in the tendrils of history is seeded by the currents of global, religious and political history.
-And my story though textured with facets, divets and spikes is just one story in the Korean diaspora and one of the many American immigrant stories worth examining.
+My story though textured with facets, divets and spikes is just one story in the Korean diaspora and one of the many American immigrant stories worth examining.